resmio/django-sendgrid/README.md

  ```
 3. South compatibility (Django < 1.7)

- If you're using Django >= 1.7 you don't have to do anything, for users with older versions, South tries to use the new Django migrations instead of the South migrations.
+ If you're using Django >= 1.7 you don't have to do anything.
+For users with older versions, South tries to use the new Django migrations instead of the South migrations.
 Please add the following code snippet to your settings:

  ```python
   SOUTH_MIGRATION_MODULES = {